 where $\gamma = \sqrt { \frac{\Delta^{2}}{T_c} }. $ Eq.~\ref{Seq3} is used in Fig.~\ref{fig:result}(a).
 It shows that if $S_0$ increases while keeping $\Delta$ constant, less agitation is required to motivate defectors to cooperate.
 When $ \Delta $ decreases to $ \Delta = S_0$, defection loses its appeal.
 The figure also shows that numerical simulations yield very similar results for large networks but diverge for small ones.
 This also holds true for $T_c$ in Fig~\ref{fig:coop}, which is lower for smaller networks (not shown).

 From the mean field approximation follows the proportion of defectors $p_c$ and cooperators $1 - p_c$ at given $S_0$ and pertaining $T_c$, after a time long enough for the system to settle down.
-The proportion of cooperators $1 - p_c$ is called \textit{critical mass} in the literature \cite{marwell93}, and can be inferred from the value of $M_{c}$ at the phase transition,
+The proportion of cooperators $1 - p_c$ at $T_c$ is the critical mass \cite{marwell93}, and can be inferred from the value of $M_{c}$ at the phase transition,

 The mean field analysis of $T_c$ yields

 Note that the $\rm{cosh}^{-1}$ function in Eq.~\ref{Mc2} only yields a result when $\gamma > 1$, and sets a limit to $T_{c}$ for given $\Delta$.
 For the choice $\Delta=0.75$, the maximum value of $T_{c} = \Delta^2 = 0.565$.
 Solving for $p_{c}$ yields